JiriJozif/moonriset/README.md

 ## Help

-If you have any questions, feel free to contact us under `jiri.jozif@gmail.com`.
+If you have any questions, feel free to contact me at `jiri.jozif@gmail.com`.